 You’ll find us:

-• Ice skating with the kiddos in Whistler Olympic Plaza.
+- Ice skating with the kiddos in Whistler Olympic Plaza.
 You can rent skates right there, and enjoy the music and glowing lights as you lap this picturesque, outside rink.
-Note that the ice skating at Whistler Olympic Plaza typically wraps up in mid-March, but if the weather changes and warms up, it may close sooner, so you better get your skates on!
+It typically wraps up at the end of March, but if the weather changes and warms up, it may close sooner, so you better get your skates on!

-• Spending spring break weekdays cross-country skiing and snowshoeing at Whistler Olympic Park as youth (18 and under) ski for free from March 18 to 29.
+- Spending spring break weekdays cross-country skiing and snowshoeing at Whistler Olympic Park as youth (18 and under) ski for free from March 17 to 28.
+Or, sign them up for a four-day spring break camp that offers a fun introduction to Nordic skiing, snow luge, and more!

 More family-friendly activities.